Nmap — The Network Mapper

 Mapping the network

 Host discovery is often the starting point of any network reconnaissance, as it helps identify the machines currently active and reachable.
-Let’s figure out which hosts are live in my home network by running the command nmap -sn 192.168.0.0/24
+Let’s figure out which hosts are live in my home network:

 Nmap discovered 3 live hosts.
 The default host discovery done with -sn (no port scan) consists of an ICMP echo request, TCP SYN to port 443, TCP ACK to port 80, and an ICMP timestamp request by default.
 However, this requests are sometimes not enough to discover all the live hosts in a network.